 Returning Women Students are identified as undergraduate students over the age of 25 seeking their first undergraduate degree.

-The Peer Connections Mentoring Program at the Women’s Center offers monthly workshops that focus on the academic, personal, and professional aspects of life as a returning student.
+The Returning Women Students Forum at the Women’s Center offers monthly workshops that focus on the academic, personal, and professional aspects of life as a returning student.
 These programs include resume building, networking events, financial management, as well as a variety of other topics.
-We encourage you to join our Peer Connections Mentoring Program, the Women’s Center listserv, or to check our homepage for upcoming workshops.
+We encourage you to participate in the monthly forums, join the Women’s Center listserv, or to check our homepage for upcoming workshops.
 We have highlighted a list of resources that often used by our students but encourage everyone to stop by and say hello if you have any questions.

 The Learning Resource Center is available to assist all UMBC students in achieving their academic goals.
 They can help you find a tutor, work with you to improve your writing, or provide peer-to-peer support around particularly difficult classes.